sounishnath003/chad-gipidi-ai-agents-tool/README.md

 # Building AI Agents - Chad Gipidii

 Welcome to the AI Tool Test Project!
 This project features a robust AI agent powered by Google Gemini, designed to interact with users and perform various tasks through a set of integrated tools.
 It's built for seamless interaction, efficient task execution, and easy extensibility.

 ## Features

 *   **Interactive AI Agent:** A conversational agent capable of understanding user queries and responding intelligently.
+*   **Dynamic Tool Integration with `@tool` Decorator:** Tools are now dynamically registered and discovered using a powerful `@tool` decorator, simplifying their definition and enhancing flexibility.
-*   **Dynamic Tool Integration:** The agent can dynamically call and execute a variety of predefined tools to perform actions like file operations and command execution.
+*   **Multi-step Tool Execution:** The agent can intelligently execute multiple tool calls in sequence, processing intermediate results to tackle complex problems and achieve sophisticated outcomes.
 *   **Color-Coded Logging:** Enhanced logging system for clear and visually distinct feedback on agent activities.
 *   **Configurable LLM:** Easily switch or configure the underlying Large Language Model (LLM) used by the agent.
-*   **Robust Error Handling:** Tools include input validation and retry mechanisms for resilient operation.
+*   **Robust Error Handling:** Tools include input validation, retry mechanisms, and structured `STDOUT`/`STDERR` for command execution results, ensuring resilient and clear operation.

 ## Project Structure Overview